 The Health Precinct is an area within the city dedicated entirely to testing, fixing and discovering new ways to improve the wellbeing of the Christchurch community.
-Partners include the Canterbury District Health Board, the University of Canterbury, Ara Institute of Canterbury and the University of Otago.
+Partners include the Canterbury District Health Board, the University of Canterbury and Ara Institute of Canterbury.

 UC supports the vision of a Health Precinct in Christchurch that integrates health care, population health, industry services, research, education and innovation in a world-class environment that attracts and retains top talent and delivers outstanding health outcomes.

 The University will play a major role in the establishment of a leading edge, fully-integrated, 21st Century Health Research Education Facility (HREF) within the Health Precinct, an iniative with mutal benefits for both the University and the people of Christchurch.